-- A homeowners association that serves as the homeowners association for the conservation subdivision; - i.
+- f.
+Provisions for maintenance and ownership of the conservation area(s); - g.
+Responsibility for enforcement of the easement; - h.
+Provisions for succession in the event that one of the parties to the easement should be dissolved; and - Regardless of who the owner of a conservation area(s) is or will be, at least one of the following shall be a party to the easement in addition to the land owner: - A homeowners association that serves as the homeowners association for the conservation subdivision; - ii.
 A land conservation organization that is: - (A) A not-for-profit, tax-exempt organization within the meaning of Section (501)(c)(3) of the Internal Revenue Service Code; - (B) Established to promote the preservation and protection of natural, historic, and agricultural resources; and - (C) A party to a cooperative agreement with the Maryland Environmental Trust committing to follow the Land Trust Alliance's Standards and Practices in any easement it holds; or - iii.
 A local governmental agency or the M-NCPPC (should the M-NCPPC choose to be a party to the easement), upon the demonstration by the landowner that they have exhausted all reasonable efforts to obtain an agreement with a private non-profit organization that meets the requirements of this Subsection.
-If the conservation area is dedicated to the local government agency in fee simple, there does not have to be an additional party to the however, the conservation easement: easement shall be in perpetuity and in a form acceptable to the Maryland Environmental Trust.
+If the conservation area is dedicated to the local government agency in fee simple, there does not have to be an additional party to the easement; however, the conservation easement shall be in perpetuity and in a form acceptable to the Maryland Environmental Trust.

-Ownership and Maintenance of Conservation Areas136
+5. Ownership and Maintenance of Conservation Areas